 Below is a graph of traffic to the website since the regular updates to the site were reduced to once a month or once every three weeks.
 I’m now doing a test to see how a concerted effort on content might grow this traffic once more.

 I’m going to have a blog post on the site once every three days if possible and can then assess the results in traffic numbers.
 I’m looking at getting the traffic back up over the 50K unique visitors per month.

 Lets wait and see…

-Looking back at the year that was on my website, 2011 was the year Google Panda visited my site, Twitter and Facebook had an impact on search and website traffic, and an overall increase of 21% on traffic from 2010.
+Looking back at the year that was on my website and the website traffic for 2011.
+This was the year Google Panda visited my site, Twitter and Facebook had an impact on search and website traffic, and an overall increase of 21% on website traffic from 2010.

 2011 looks like hitting 690,000 unique visitors and 1.8 Million Page Views.

 20 The Most Popular Pages on the site

 2. 420 Chords – ChordMap : 152,515 pageviews